eagereyes/eagereyes.org/blog/2008/electoral-college-and-second-terms.md

 The other thing the chart shows is where a candidate was elected with less than 50% of the popular vote.
 The shaded area marks the 50%, and you can see that there were quite a few presidents who where pushed across that mark by the electoral college system.
 The most recent is George W. Bush, but the list also includes Bill Clinton, Richard Nixon, and others.

 This is really only meant to provide a data point for the discussion of the merits of the electoral system &ndash; the issue is far too complex to be boiled down to a few numbers.
 But I think this chart illustrates quite nicely what effect the current system has.
-For another data-centric discussion of how less than 1% change in popular vote could have changed the outcome of many of the past elections, see Mike Sheppard's&nbsp;<a href="https://www.msu.edu/~sheppa28/elections.html">How close were Presidential Elections?</a>
+For another data-centric discussion of how less than 1% change in popular vote could have changed the outcome of many of the past elections, see Mike Sheppard's <a href="https://www.msu.edu/~sheppa28/elections.html">How close were Presidential Elections?</a>

 ## Second Terms